telerik/fiddler-everywhere-docs/capture-traffic/capture-from-remote-pc.md

 1. Open the **macOS** tutorial and follow the instructions.

-The tutorial requires administrative privileges for the current user (on the remote host) to install Fiddler's CA (certificate authority) and to set the system proxy.
+The tutorial requires administrative privileges for the current user (on the remote host) to install Fiddler's CA and to set the system proxy.
 Once the steps are executed, you can immediately capture traffic from the remote macOS device.

 ## Configuring Other Generic Devices (Manual Setup)